usama-bit137/mini-messenger/readme.md

   res.redirect('/overview');
 };
 ```
 Once the document is created, the user is redirected to `http://localhost:PORT/overview`, which is the URL for the message board.
+This redirect will have the affect of refreshing the page which will display the new message at the bottom of the message stack.